jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 `MyI2CDevice`: this will impact what `MANAGER` type can be used when instantiating `MyI2CDevice` template
 4. `bool auto_stop`: this defines whether all chains of commands of `MyI2CDevice` shall automatically be ended with a STOP condition on the I2C bus or not.
-In most cases, the default (`false`) should work, but some devices (e.g. DS1307) do not work properly in 2 chains of commands are not separated by a STOP condition.
+In most cases, the default (`false`) should work, but some devices (e.g. DS1307) do not work properly if 2 chains of commands are not separated by a STOP condition.

 Note that `device` address must be provided at construction time but can optionally be changed later.
 Regarding its I2C address, typically an I2C device falls in one of the following categories:
 1. it has a fixed I2C address that cannot be changed (e.g. DS1307 RTC chip)
 2. it has an I2C address that can be changed by hardware (e.g. jumpers) among a limited range of possible addresses (e.g. MCP23017 I/O expander chip, MPU 6050 acceleromete/gyroscope chip)
-3. it has a fixed I2C address that can be changed by software (e.g. VL53L0X "micro lidar" chip); this is generally harder to support.
+3. it has a fixed default I2C address that can be changed by software (e.g. VL53L0X "micro lidar" chip); this is generally a bit harder to support (extra API to implement for your I2C device).

 For devices in category 1, you would typically define the address as a constant in `MyI2CDevice` and pass it directly to `i2c::I2CDevice` constructor.